-Were you angry that your work was censored?
+Were you angry that your work got censored?

 Being born in Saudi as a woman, I’m used to it.
 I wasn’t really outraged.
 I kind of saw it coming.

-A lot of the Western press is saying that Saudi Arabia is going through some kind of feminist revolution, what with the release of the recent anti-domestic-violence ad and the change in bicycling laws.
+A lot of the Western press is saying that Saudi Arabia is going through some kind of feminist revolution, what with the release of the recent anti-domestic violence ad and the change in cycling laws.
 What do you make of that?